View Raymond Sinopoli's Obituary on SunHerald.com and share memories

 Raymond, affectionately known by his grandchildren, great-grandchildren and all their friends, as "Popee", was born and raised in Gulfport, MS. He started his career in the restaurant/ beverage industry with his brothers, Charlie and Himbert, helping to establish Popps Ferry Seafood Restaurant in Biloxi, MS. As a lifetime restauranteur, Raymond co-founded Chefs of the Coast for the Mississippi Gulf Coast Restaurant and Beverage Association and was one of the first honorees of this premier food and wine gala.
 He culminated his career as National Account Manager - Casino Division with S & D Coffee, Inc., which included serving the entire Mississippi Gulf Coast.
 His charisma, work ethic, and dedication easily attracted people, so there was never a need for salesmanship.
 Raymond was affectionately teased by family and friends about his "cush job" of enjoying a cup of coffee while "shooting the breeze" with his friends/business associates.
 The huge footprint Raymond left on his family and friends' hearts, and the Mississippi Gulf Coast, will be treasured forever.

-Due to today's extenuating circumstances, there will be a private graveside service, and at a later date a Mass celebrating his life will be held for extended family and friends.
+Due to today's extenuating circumstances, there was a private graveside service, and at a later date a Mass celebrating his life will be held for extended family and friends.

 The Sinopoli family would like to extend their gratitude to the staff at Seashore Highlands and Notre Dame Hospice for their devoted and loving care.
 In lieu of flowers, donations may be made to St. James Catholic Church.